schapi-create/apidoc-rpc-uat/md_files/README.md

 1. Please update RP-C with firmware which support Web Service Feature.

-2. Configure Web Server Settings.
+2. Configure Web Service Settings.

 	- In WorkStation, in the **System Tree** pain, expand the RP controller.

 	- Click and expand the **System** folder.

-	- In the **Web Server** box, enter the address of the **Web Server configuration tool** and enable Web Server.
+	- In the **Web Service** box, enter the address of the **Web Service configuration tool** and enable Web Service.

-		- Web Server Configuration Tool need to be configured and running prior to enabling Web Server.
+		- Web Service Configuration Tool need to be configured and running prior to enabling Web Service.
 This is required for the first setup only.

-		- If you don't see the **Web Server** box, please run **Restore optional properties**. (**Device** -> **Advanced** -> **Restore optional properties**)
+		- If you don't see the **Web Service** box, please run **Restore optional properties**. (**Device** -> **Advanced** -> **Restore optional properties**)

-	- Web Server State will be **Running** if Web Server starts successfully.
+	- Web Service State will be **Running** if Web Service starts successfully.

-3. Please update admin user name and password as soon as Web Server is enabled for security.
+3. Please update admin user name and password as soon as Web Service is enabled for security.

-4. Need to generate server certificate and key for each RP-C. Server Certificate and key can be deployed using **Web Server Configuration Tool** (First time only) or APIs in webserver settings.
+4. Need to generate Service certificate and key for each RP-C. Service Certificate and key can be deployed using **Web Service (Certificate) Configuration Tool** (First time only) or APIs in webserver settings.

 ## Limitations

 The number of calls to the API in the SANDBOX are limited.

-To fully experience and extend the thresholds, please enable the Web Server on the RP-C and use the environment.
+To fully experience and extend the thresholds, please enable the Web Service on the RP-C and use the environment.

 ## Authentication guide